Shyam2526/M2_CAR_MONITORING/5_Report/README.md

 # CAR MONITORING
 ## ABSTRACT

-This project "CAR MONITORING" is about avoid the accident before providing led signal using ultrasonic sensor.
-Ultrasonic sensor is trigged and echoed by atmega328 D0 and D2 pins.
+* This project "CAR MONITORING" is about avoiding accidents before providing a led signal using an ultrasonic sensor.
+* The ultrasonic sensor is trigged and echoed by atmega328 D0 and D2 pins.
 LCD is used to display the obstacle distance.
-The LCD connections are given to the atmega328 for displaying the values.
-Trigger PIN is used tp trigger the sensor to measure the distance, the distance is calculated by the pulse.
-The pulse is changed every time when the ultrasonic sensor is activated.
-When the sensor is moved the distance that the sensor moved is displayed.
-LED is also connected to show the sensor working properly, if the sensor is on the LED will glow.
+* The LCD connections are given to the atmega328 for displaying the values.
+* Trigger PIN is used to trigger the sensor to measure the distance, the distance is calculated by the pulse.
+* The pulse is changed every time when the ultrasonic sensor is activated.
+When the sensor has moved the distance that the sensor moved is displayed.
+* LED is also connected to show the sensor working properly, if the sensor is on the LED will glow.

 ## INTRODUCTION
   * Automation is the technology by which a process or procedure is performed with minimal human interference through the use of technological or mechanical devices.
 It is the technique of making a process or a system operate automatically.
-  * Car Monitoring consists of an electronic device or number of devices installed in a vehicle to monitor driver activities and to find obstalces opposite to the car.
+  * Car Monitoring consists of an electronic device or number of devices installed in a vehicle to monitor driver activities and to find obstacles opposite to the car.

 ## FLOW CHART